 Today, Indians of African descent live in many parts of India.
 They still suffer many of the disadvantages of being former slaves.
 They are relatively poor, and their communities are small.
 They no longer speak African languages, nor do they identify themselves as descendants of Africa.
 They are part of a larger Muslim Indian community.
 Occasionally, in areas where Sidis live, they perform African-style dances during celebrations or ceremonies.

 Please write your answers to the following questions and assignments on a separate piece of paper.
-When completed, please place your answers in your Activity Journal.

 - How did Africans get to India?

 - What jobs did Africans do in India?

 - As the trade in slaves increased, what happened to the Sidis?

 - What contributions have Africans and Indians of African descent made to the history of India?

 - Look carefully at the miniature painting of an Indian of African origin (above).
 Use the painting and the information you have learned in this lesson to write a short story describing what you think his life would have been like in India.

 - On a map of the world with which your teacher will provide you, work with a partner and sketch the journey that Malik Ambar took from Africa to India.
 On your map, in addition to drawing Ambar’s journey, identify Ethiopia, India, the Middle East, and the Indian Ocean.